Going to secondary school: what to expect

 Your child will need to meet new peers and make new friends, and establish or re-establish her position within a peer group.

-Your child will need to adapt to new teaching and assessment styles, cope with a wide range of subjects, adjust to having different teachers in different classrooms, become more responsible for his own learning, manage a heavier study and homework load, and learn a new and more complex timetable.
+Your child will need to adapt to new teaching and assessment styles, cope with a wide range of subjects, adjust to having different teachers in different classrooms, become more responsible for his own learning, manage a heavier and more complicated study and homework load, and learn a new and more complex timetable.

 Your child will have to adjust to a new school campus, find her way around, get to class on time with the right books and materials, and possibly cope with new transport arrangements.

-Preparing to start high school
+Preparing to start secondary school

 You can help to ease any worries your child has about starting secondary school by preparing your child in the months and weeks before term begins.